jmromer/fake_friends/README.md

 The library currently holds 100 users with associated status updates.
 Associated image urls are generated from the username.

 ## Source
-Images come from user contributions on uiFaces.com.
+Images come from user contributions on uiFaces.com.<br>
-Posts are non-retweet tweets from the associated twitter profiles (all public).
+Posts are non-retweet tweets from the associated twitter profiles (all public).<br>
 Many thanks to these users for their contributions.